Thursday, January 14, 2021

 I bought a Halloween themed color your own mini tote bag kit (similar to the color your own tote bag kits here) thinking it might be a cute to hold allergy free Teal Pumpkin project treats during Trick or Treat.
 (Disclosure: I am including affiliate links in this post for you convenience.)

-I wasn’t too jazzed with the colors or quality of the three markers that came in the kit which I expected since it came from a dollar store.
+I wasn’t too jazzed with the colors or quality of the three markers that came in the kit which is what I expected since it came from a dollar store.
 No big deal.
 I planned on coloring it with craft paint and adding a few easy embroidered accents and outlines for fun.

 Wednesday, August 12, 2020